xaudience/.github/README.md

     - General audience preferences
 - A user can see an interactive graph of audiences

-*The term audience in this context means channel, account, group, etc.*
+*The term audience in this context means audience of a channel, account, group, etc.*

 ## System Design
 ![System design](assets/system-design.drawio.png)